 I first started coaching leaders and leading team building weekends in 1995.
 My work has been influenced by Marshall Rosenberg, Tony Robbins, Louise Hay, Dr. Wayne Dyer, Neale Donald Walsch, Deepak Chopra, Mantak Chia, David Deida, Caroline Myss, Justin Sterling, Werner Erhard, Buckminster “Bucky” Fuller, Alan Watts, and many others.
 Inspired in part by my Shoshone grandmother and indigenous heritage, I integrate the technologies of Councilship, as developed through my experiences with indigenous elders, and the Holographic Living Model™ into my work with individuals and organizations.
 My leadership consulting clients have included many industry leaders and mavericks, such as Paul Brainerd, the renowned software developer and philanthropist who revolutionized desktop publishing.

-I am a master builder and craftsman (which I have my dad to thank for), and earned my chops growing up in my dad’s engineering and construction business.
+I am a master builder and craftsman (which I have my dad to thank for), and earned my chops growing up in my family’s engineering and construction business.
 I have built entire subdivisions, roads, irrigation pipelines, custom homes, buildings, factories, resorts, offices, and retail spaces.
 My toolbox (pun intended) includes mastery in prototyping, designing, engineering, site surveying, drafting, CAD software, heavy equipment operation, carpentry, electrical, and plumbing.
 I am currently bringing an innovative tiny home product through local community oriented, Wild Build Guild work.
-This unconventional approach to fulfilling community needs and desires is a next step of many to reverse the predominance of companies and institutions that are not beholden to durable community.
+This unconventional approach to fulfilling community needs and desires is a next step of many to reverse the predominance of companies and institutions that are not beholden to the caring culture required for durable community.

 I am a long-time contributor to the Burning Man community and disaster relief efforts since 2005, the same year that Hurricane Katrina hit the American South.
 I have been the driving creative energy behind the development of two dozen remarkable inventions, housing structures, community structures that have held space for more than one million people, art cars, mobile kitchens that can feed thousands of people per day, regenerative mobile bathrooms, and sculptures.
 I co-founded and co-directed Our Future Now, a three-year touring project for summer festivals that directly engaged with over 4.5 million people across the US, engaging them around regenerative practices, organic fair trade, and local human rights -- this created a grassroots groundswell, through large scale interactive art experiences at mainstream music festivals.